19hours/sg-statutes/Acts/Finance Companies Act.md

 (ba) any individual of whom, or firm or limited liability partnership of which, any of that finance company’s directors is a guarantor;

-(c) a company in which any of that finance company’s directors, whether legally or beneficially, owns more than 50% of the issued capital or in which any of that finance company’s directors controls the composition of the board of directors, but excluding any public company the securities of which are listed on the Singapore Exchange Securities Trading Limited or any other securities exchange which the Authority may approve under the Securities and Futures Act 2001, and the subsidiaries of such public company; or
+(c) a company in which any of that finance company’s directors, whether legally or beneficially, owns more than 50% of the issued capital or in which any of that finance company’s directors controls the composition of the board of directors, but excluding any public company the securities of which are listed on the Singapore Exchange Securities Trading Limited or any other securities exchange which the Authority may approve under the Securities and Futures Act (Cap.
+289), and the subsidiaries of such public company; or

-[42/2001 wef 01/10/2002]

 (d) a corporation that is deemed to be related to the finance company as described in section 6 of the Companies Act (Cap.
 50).

-[27/94]
+[27/94; 42/2001; 5/2005]

 (6) In this section —